- Enjoy impressive views of the Himalayas from the hiking trail

-- Encounter local nomadic people
+- Interact with local nomadic people

 - Experience a lesser-visited trekking trail in the Himalaya

-|Day 1||Welcome to Bhutan - Fly to Paro - Drive to Thimphu||Thimphu|
+|Day 1||Arrive in Bhutan & Drive to Thimphu||Thimphu|

 |Day 3||Explore the Punakha Valley||Punakha|

-|Day 4||Begin the Dagala Trek - Hike Gyenekha to Gur||Gur|
+|Day 4||Begin the Dagala Trek||Gur|

-|Day 5||Hike Gur to Lambatama||Lambatama|
+|Day 5||Hike from Gur to Lambatama||Lambatama|

-|Day 6||Rest Day at Lambatama||Lambatama|
+|Day 6||Rest Day in the Mountains||Lambatama|

-|Day 7||Lambatama to Panka||Panka|
+|Day 7||Trek from Lambatama to Panka||Panka|

 |Day 9||Hike to Tiger's Nest Monastery||Paro|

-|Day 10||Departure from Paro|
+|Day 10||Depart Paro|